simonagren/simonagren.github.io/content/posts/2020-03-22--azurebot-nodejs-part6/index.md

 In the `src` folder we create an additional folder `helpers`.
 This will in our case contain 3 new files:

 - **graphHelper.ts**: the Microsoft Graph helper class, that will contain examples utilizing both `simple-graph-client` and `simple-pnpjs-client` to call Microsoft Graph.
 - **simple-graph-client.ts**: wiring up the `GraphClient` from Microsoft, with the token from the Bot.
-Contains methods to call the Microsoft Graph.
-- **simple-pnpjs-client.ts**: wiring up the `PnPJs` graph client from `Patterns And Practices (PnP)`, with the token from the Bot.
 It contains methods to call the Microsoft Graph.
+- **simple-pnpjs-client.ts**: wiring up the `PnPjs` graph client from `Patterns And Practices (PnP)`, with the token from the Bot.
+It contains methods to call the Microsoft Graph.

 We also add another dialog in the form of:
 - **aliasResolverDialog.ts**: A dialog similar to owner resolver dialog.
-It will call Microsoft Graph to see if the alias is already taken.
+It will call Microsoft Graph to see if the group alias is already taken.

 ## graphHelper
 The graph helper imports `simple-graph-client` and `simple-pnpjs-client`, and contains two methods: `userExists()` and `aliasExists`.

 The methods will be used in the Owner resolver dialog and Alias Resolver Dialog.
 Both methods want a `TokenResponse` and a `string`.

+### userExists
 This method instantiates a new `client` using the `SimpleGraphClient` based in the Microsoft Graph SDK, by sending in the token.
 Then we run the `userExists()` with the string input, to see if the user (owner) exists in the tenant.

 ```typescript